MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-setup-general.md

 # Set Up General Fixed Assets (FA) Information

 Before you can manage fixed assets, you must set up default G/L accounts, allocation keys, journal templates and batches for fixed asset posting and reclassification.
-You can also define a classification hiearchy (classes and sub classes) to be used for structuring your assets, and define locations for where assets are located.
+You also define a classification hiearchy (classes and sub classes) to be used for structuring your assets, and you can define locations for where assets are located.

 ## To set up general behavior for fixed assets functionality